hansung080/hos/docs/dev_env_win.md

 # hOS Development Environment for Windows
-This documents explains how to set up hOS developments environments for `Windows`.
+This document explains how to set up hOS development environment for `Windows`.

 # Install Cygwin
 ### Create Directories
-First of all, you need to create two directories in where you want as below.\
+First of all, you need to create two directories in where you want as below. \
 You can choose any path you want.
-> Root Install Directory:  C:\work\cygwin64\
+> Root Install Directory - C:\work\cygwin64 \
-> Local Package Directory: C:\work\cygwin64\packagess
+> Local Package Directory - C:\work\cygwin64\packagess

 ### Download Cygwin
-You can download Cygwin from [Cygwin Install](https://cygwin.com/install.html)\
+You can download Cygwin from [Cygwin Install](https://cygwin.com/install.html) \
 And then, execute the exe file you've just downloaded.
-> File Name: setup-x86_64.exe
+> File Name - setup-x86_64.exe

 Select the options just like below while installing Cygwin.
 #### 1. Select Root Install Directory